Cracko298/Generation-Zero-Save-Documentation/README.md

 - After Highlighting the Byte at Offset "3AC" Look at The Window To Your Right (Should be Called **Data Inspector** or Something Like That). ([View Image](https://user-images.githubusercontent.com/78656905/228984773-9157f3d9-aa77-41b5-b9e7-e7eedca28049.png)).

 - You Want to Double Click the Value to The Right of Int8 in the "Data Inspector" Window.
-That Can any Number In-between **0 and 31**. ([View Image](https://user-images.githubusercontent.com/78656905/228985277-ff36e9f1-01ea-42c6-937c-5ac0fef1587d.png)).
+That Can any Number In-between **0 and 87**. ([View Image](https://user-images.githubusercontent.com/78656905/228985277-ff36e9f1-01ea-42c6-937c-5ac0fef1587d.png)).

 - I will change my Value From 29 to 30 in this tutorial.
 After changing the byte, it will turn to a different color.
 Such as "Red".
 Press "Ctrl+S" to Save the File.  ([View Image](https://user-images.githubusercontent.com/78656905/228985634-48164763-15c7-41ed-b80c-b69f9a17e6af.png)).

 - Startup "Generation Zero" from Steam.
-You might need to kill an enemy or two to set your EXP to the Correct Amount.
+You should see the Correct Ammount of Skill Points.

 </details>